dingma129/dingma129.github.io/_posts/blog/2019-08-23-Spark_in_Scala_1.md

  |-- label: integer (nullable = true)
 ```

-In order to show how to use Stanford CoreNLP in Spark, I will simply the task as follows:
+In order to show how to use Stanford CoreNLP in Spark, I will simplify the task as follows:

-Instead of using all the features from the dataset, I will only use the "body" part from the webpage to make the prediction.
+Instead of using all the features from the dataset, I will only use the "body" tag from the webpages to predict the labels.

-So the first step is to extract the body from the`boilerplate` column in the dataset.
+So the first step is to extract the "body" tag from the `boilerplate` column in the dataset.

 ---
 <span style="font-weight:bold;font-size:32px">2.
 Preprocessing</span>